 - Pupils will be known to staff who are also aware of how the money is spent.

-- Pupils will receive consistent high quality support that is monitored by the school, avoiding wastage of precious financial resources.
+- Pupils will receive consistent high quality teaching and support that is monitored by the school, avoiding wastage of precious financial resources.

 - Pupils take part in activities that are evaluated for impact.

 - Funding is monitored by the Governing Body who have a clear overview of how funding is being allocated and the difference it is making to the outcomes of pupils.

 - Policy is available in school and on the school website.

 The governors delegate decision making to the Senior Leadership Team.
-A named governor will take part in an overview exercise (discussion with staff/pupils, SLT) and report back to the Full Governor Body annually.
+A named governor will take part in an overview exercise and report back to the Full Governor Body annually.

 What research tells us: